kentor/tiny-ssg/README.md

 views depend on the same resource, you need to write code that is friendly with parallel access of resources.
 See the Recommended Utilities section.

-If `build()` is ran again in the same process, it will the manifest callback again and rebuild the site with these differences:
+If `build()` is ran again in the same process, it will rebuild the site with these differences:

-- if the view of a url returns the same string, it will not write out
+- if the view of a Page returns the same string, it will not write out
-- if a url is missing from the previous `manifest`, the page will be deleted
+- if a url is no longer returned since the previous manifest, the page will be deleted from the destination directory

 # trivial example